 - The Oak Trees nearby drop a sticky sap.
 It's not that noticeable except along busy city roads.
 The sap collects a cocktail of particles composed mainly of free carbon soot, road rubber, and oak sap (I didn't realize oaks produce sap but mine drop a sticky substance) which then sticks itself to the vines and the lower oak tree leaves in a black goo which you might also notice on the sidewalk under the oak trees.
 When I power-wash the sidewalk, I am amazed how stark a contrast between washed and un-washed concrete exist.

-- The sidewalk sundial installed on the patio in front of the wine barrel is one of the few in Califonria.
-Place the green plastic pole vitically over the time-line on the chart (suggestion: allow it to hang freely between your fingers over the time-line) and the pole will cast its shadow on the correct summer time.
+- The sidewalk sundial installed on the patio in front of the wine barrel is one of the few in California.
+Place the green plastic pole vertically over the time-line on the chart (suggestion: allow it to hang freely between your fingers over the time-line) and the pole will cast its shadow on the correct summer time.
 The winter months require an hour adjustment.
-Children seem to find this sundial magical and dazzeling.
+Children seem to find this sundial magical and dazzling.

 - Feel free to water any of my plants with the water bucket kept full of water next to my building.
 Please just replace the water-filling-tube back into the water bucket when you finish playing Zen-gardener.
 Maybe your green thumb will work well where mine seems to fumble.

-- UPDATE FEB 10, 2017 I'm going to cut the vines down to about a foot tall and see if they survive.
+- UPDATE JULY 5, 2017 I'm going to cut the vines down soon to about a foot tall and see if they survive.
 This will be the next major step in Dr. Ian Thomas's original concept to test forming a true bonsai vine.
 I expect some of these vines will die.
 I'm thinking I should do the cutting just as the vines are edging out of the depth of winter and just before a convincing spring.